AdaCore/training_material/courses/gnatsas/sas_040_viewing_results.rst

 * Message kinds fall into one of the following categories

   * Warning - compilation warnings issued by GNAT front end
-  * Check - possible run-time check failures
+  * Check - possible runtime check failures
   * Informational - extra information about a message
   * Race Condition - messages about synchronization objects
   * Annotation - Information about a subprogram determined by analysis